lordyabu/NeonNexus/README.md

 ### Enemies
 - Five distinct enemy types plus a challenging final boss.
   - Melee enemy
-  - Long-range projectile/blaster
+  - Turret Enemy
-  - Short-range projectile
+  - TBD
-  - Exploding enemy
+  - TBD
   - Final boss with various attack patterns

 ### Player Interactions
-- Combat enemies using the laser sword with potential upgrades for damage and knockback.
+- Combat enemies using the sword to deal with enemies.
 - Engage in platforming challenges with moving, breakable platforms, and deadly gaps.

 ### Collectibles and Power-ups
 - Score/Star system for player achievements.
+TBD
 - Collectibles for bonus points and power-ups.
+TBD
 - Health and invincibility items to aid in survival.
+TBD

 ### Platforming Mechanics
 - Progressive difficulty with an increase in platforming challenges.